Oushesh/terraform_intro_testing/README.md

 # terraform_intro_testing
-my first intro to terraform cloud and how it can transformed to voice to infrastructure from code.
+   My first intro to terraform cloud and how it can transformed to voice to infrastructure from code.

 ## Reference:
    https://www.youtube.com/watch?v=nvNqfgojocs